sarahrobertsco/prompt_engineering/Advanced-Strategies/Advanced-Techniques-in-Prompt-Engineering.md

 - **Over-specification**: Too much detail can restrict the AI’s creative responses.
 Solution: Simplify where possible and focus on the core objective.
 - **Under-specification**: Vague prompts may lead to irrelevant responses.
 Solution: Add specificity without compromising the prompt’s flexibility.

-## Conclusion

-Mastering complex prompt construction opens up a world of possibilities in AI interactions.
-By employing these techniques, you can craft prompts that are more targeted, nuanced, and capable of eliciting sophisticated responses from AI models.

 ---

 Ready to put these techniques into practice?
 Explore the [Prompt Testing and Iteration](Testing-and-Iterating/README.md) guide for tips on how to refine your complex prompts.